Pre-determiners

 Intensifiers as Pre-determiners

-Intensifiers (also called attitudinal) are adverbial phrases that can strengthen a noun or adjective.
-There are different types of intensifiers in English, but some of them are used as pre-determiners.
-Take a look at some of the most common ones of these pre-determiners:
+Intensifiers, also known as attitudinal adverbial phrases, are used to strengthen the meaning of a noun or adjective in English.
+While there are various types of intensifiers in English, some of them can be used as pre-determiners in a noun phrase.
+Take a look at some of the most common intensifiers:

-'Such' and 'rather' are used as the same meaning before determiners. they both intensify the meaning and feeling of a noun phrase.
+'Such' and 'rather' are used with the same meaning before other determiners.
+They both intensify and strengthen the meaning of a noun phrase.
 Take a look at the examples:

 Do not be